andrelop/andrelop.github.io/content/posts/testing-hugo-vscode-plugins.md

 Actions pipeline already created on GitHub will run and the site will be deployed to GitHub Pages.

-After you publishes your new post, use the `GoHugo: Stop Server` option to stop the local Hugo server.
+After you publish your new post, use the `GoHugo: Stop Server` option to stop the local Hugo server.